What is Commercial Cleaning and Where Do You Start?

 Commercial vs. residential cleaning services

-Residential cleaners work in private homes, vacation rentals, and similar properties.
-They carry out the typical household cleaning chores we’re all familiar with — vacuuming floors, cleaning baths and showers, dusting, and basic sanitizing.
-A domestic cleaner will leave your house spotless and gleaming.
+Residential cleaners work in private homes, vacation rentals, and similar properties, handling the household chores we all know — vacuuming, cleaning baths and showers, dusting, and basic sanitizing.
+A domestic cleaner leaves your home spotless.

-Commercial cleaners work in business and manufacturing settings to provide cleaning services on a larger scale or deal with the kinds of mess you don’t typically find in a domestic home.
-They are usually experts at cleaning for a particular industry or type of premises, and may be highly qualified in different cleaning standards and methods.
+Commercial cleaners work in business and manufacturing settings, providing cleaning on a larger scale or dealing with messes you don’t find in a typical home.
+They’re usually experts at cleaning for a particular industry or type of premises, and may be highly qualified in specific cleaning standards and methods.
+(Pro Housekeepers offers commercial cleaning services across a range of business types.)

 TASK